Course navigation

 The quality of your SKILL.md determines how reliably Claude performs the task.
 A vague description produces inconsistent results; a precise one produces the same output every time.

-Before & after: the same skill, written two ways
+Before and after: the same skill, written two ways

 The two skills below have the same name and intent — reviewing code.
 The difference is how precisely the instructions are written.